-This is one of Texas’ favorite place to see an all-male colony of Mexican free-tail bats.
-The species is 50,000 strong under the bridge at Camden street owing to the structure of the bridge, the spacing is just wide enough for their little brown bodies to snuggle into, and the sun warms the bridge during the day for them.
+This is one of Texas’ favorite places to see an all-male colony of Mexican free-tail bats.
+The species is 50,000 strong under the bridge at Camden street owing to the bridge’s structure, the spacing is just wide enough for their little brown bodies to snuggle into, and the sun warms the bridge during the day for them.
 They stay nice and warm before they emerge at night to go on their nocturnal feeding frenzy.

-The best place to see the bats of Camden street bridge is long the museum reach segment of the San Antonio River Walk.
-The bats are under the I 35 Bridge, where it crosses the San Antonio River near Camden St.
+The best place to see the bats of Camden street bridge is the museum’s reach segment of the San Antonio River Walk.
+The bats are under the I35 Bridge, where it crosses the San Antonio River near Camden St.

 The bats can be seen from April through October at sunset.

-Every year there is a collaboration between Bat Conservation International and the Texas Parks and Wildlife Department to put on their annual Bat Loco night.
+Every year, Bat Conservation International and the Texas Parks and Wildlife Department collaborate to put on their annual Bat Loco night.

 It is held during San Antonio’s Kidcation week and features live music, food trucks, a parade, booths, and bat friends, all for the education and awareness of bats.
 Bat experts and conservationists are on hand to educate the public, and there are activities for children of all ages.

-The event is held in the area of the Camden Street bridge along the museum reach segment of the San Antonio River Walk.
+The event is held in the Camden Street bridge area along the museum reach segment of the San Antonio River Walk.

 7. Devil’s Sinkhole State Natural Area